haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 python -m http.server --directory path-to-my-run
 ```

-In the browser you can navigate to each analysis subfolder and open the `report.html` file.
+In the browser, you can navigate to each analysis subfolder and open the `report.html` file.
 If you are not interested in
 visualizing the models, you can simply open the `report.html` file in a standard browser.
 An example report can be visualized [here](../../../education/HADDOCK3/HADDOCK3-protein-glycan/plots/report.html).